- Trade with Germany benefits the US

 Trade with Germany benefits the US

 - Germany is one of the most important trading and investment partners for the US.
-Germany was the fifth largest trading partner for the US, and the third most important partner outside of NAFTA with US-German trade totalling $164bn in 2016.
-Germany exported goods worth $115bn to the US, and imported goods worth $49bn.
+In 2017, Germany was the US’s fifth largest trading partner, and the third most important partner outside of NAFTA, with US-German trade totalling $172bn.
+Germany exported goods worth $118bn to the US and imported goods worth $54bn.
 German-American trade is driven mainly by motor vehicles, machines and other industrial products such as chemicals, pharmaceuticals, and electronics.
 More than half (55 percent) of German exports to the US constisted of capital goods and intermediates.
 The equivalent figure for US exports to Germany is around 48 percent.
-US-German trade in the service sector (including tourism) is also burgeoning, totalling nearly $64bn in 2016.
+US-German trade in the service sector (including tourism) is also burgeoning, totalling nearly $66bn in 2017.
 The American market is the most important market for German exports; roughly a tenth of German exports are sold to the US.

 - The German current account surplus reflects investments made in the US.
 The current account balance mirrors international capital movements.
 Germany’s current account surplus is counterbalanced by net capital exports.
-In 2016, Germany invested more than $63bn in capital into the US.
-Of those $63bn, German investors put $34bn into US shares and additionally made direct investments worth over $14bn.
-Portfolio investments in the US by German investors are primarily determined by risk-return considerationsand an effort to diversify risk.
+In 2017, Germany invested more than $109bn in capital in the US.
+Of those $109bn, German investors put $37bn into US shares and additionally made direct investments worth almost $12bn.
+Portfolio investments in the US by German investors are primarily determined by risk-return considerations and an effort to diversify risk.
 The US is particularly attractive for foreign portfolio investments because of its economic and political importance for the global economy and because the US dollar is the international reserve currency.
 German portfolio investments in the US strengthen American capital markets, make it easier for companies to access equity and thus increase investments, which in turn boosts productivity.
 At the same time, German portfolio investments increase share values and thus raise the wealth of US investors.

-- Germany is the third largest foreign direct investor in the US.
-In total, German companies have invested approximately $319bn in the US (2015), and thus account for nearly 10 percent of all foreign direct investments in the US.
-At $133bn , or 42 percent, the greatest share of German direct investments went into the manufacturing sector, which breaks down into investments worth $45bn in the automotive industry, investments worth 36bn dollars in the machinery sector and investments worth $31bn in the chemicals sector.
-At $46bn, or 15 percent, the second largest share of German direct investments went into the finance and insurance sector.
+- Germany is the fourth largest foreign direct investor in the US.
+In total, German companies have invested approximately $373bn in the US (2016), and thus account for nearly 10 percent of all foreign direct investments in the US.
+At $146bn, or 40 percent, the greatest share of German direct investments went into the manufacturing sector, which breaks down into investments worth $45bn in the automotive industry, 34bn dollars in the machinery sector and $32bn in the chemicals sector.
+At $51bn, or 14 percent, the second largest share of German direct investments went into the finance and insurance sector.
+Foreign direct investment by German companies in the US has increased five-fold since 1997, with an average annual rise of 9 percent.
 Foreign direct investments promote the international transfer of technology and knowledge and contribute to diversifying production structures.
 In addition, various studies show that these investments generate stronger growth in the host country than domestic investments do.

 - German investors are among the biggest foreign employers in the US.
-German investors hold direct investments in over 3,000 companies that generate a total annual turnover of $466bn and employ approximately 672,000 people, mostly in the automotive, machinery and the chemical industries.
+German investors hold direct investments in over 5,300 companies in the US that generate a total annual turnover of $466bn and employ approximately 674,000 people, mostly in the automotive, machinery and the chemical industries.
 German affiliates in the US pay above-average salaries and contribute substantially to training skilled workers in the US.

 - Imports from Germany are important intermediates for US consumer and capital goods as well as exports.
-The analysis of value-added shares shows that Germany is the US’s most important European supplier of intermediates used for consumer goods, exports and gross fixed investments; overall, Germany is the fifth/sixth most important supplier for the US.
+The analysis of value-added shares shows that Germany is the US’s most important European supplier of intermediates used for consumer goods, exports and gross fixed investments; overall, Germany is ranking fifth and sixth among the most important suppliers for consumer goods, exports and gross fixed investments for the US, respectively.
 Germany’s contribution to the value chain is above-average for the manufacturing sector, especially the automotive and electronics industry, and for the machinery and plant building sector.
-The producers of capital goods are highly specialised and provide goods for which it is very difficult to find substitutes.
+Producers of capital goods in particular are highly specialised and provide goods for which it is very difficult to find substitutes.
 US companies benefit from these intermediates, as they help to improve efficiency and allow them to maintain and strengthen their competitiveness.

 - Within a monetary union, it is not possible to single out any one country.
 Rather, each country must be considered as a part of the monetary area as a whole.
 On a global scale, the only valid reference for assessing the significance of current account developments is the euro area balance.
 Furthermore, the value of the currency of a monetary union is determined by economic conditions in the union as a whole.
 Neither the member states of the euro area nor the European Commission can influence the euro area’s monetary policy.
-The euro area’s monetary policy is governed independently by the ECB, which aims at maintaining price stability and does not manage the exchange rate.
+The euro area’s monetary policy is governed independently by the ECB, which aims at maintaining price stability.
+The ECB has not unilaterally intervened in foreign exchange markets for more than 15 years.

 - In an open economy, surpluses and deficits in the bilateral trade balance are the rule rather than the exception.
 Surpluses and deficits reflect the comparative advantages of the various economies and the attendant specialisations within global value chains.
 As a country with few natural resources of its own, Germany has to finance its commodity imports by exporting other goods in the long term.
 When conditions are normal, this form of free trade increases welfare for all countries involved.